Śramaṇa: Etymology and origin

-According to Olivelle and Crangle, the earliest known explicit use of the term śramaṇa is found in section 2.7 of the Taittiriya Aranyaka, a layer within the Yajurveda (~1000 BCE, a scripture of Hinduism).
+According to Olivelle and Crangle, the earliest known explicit use of the term "śramaṇa" is found in section 2.7 of the Taittiriya Aranyaka, a layer within the Yajurveda (Vedic scripture, c.
+1000 BCE).
 It mentions śramaṇa Rishis and celibate Rishis.

-According to Jaini, only two references to śramaṇa are found in the Vedic literature, one in verse 4.3.22 of the Brihadaranyaka Upanishad (7th-6th cent.
+According to Jaini, only two references to the word "śramaṇa" are found in the Vedic literature, one in verse 4.3.22 of the Brihadaranyaka Upanishad (7th-6th cent.
 BCE).
 It refers to a śramaṇa as belonging to a class of mendicant, but it is not clear if this was a member of a non-Vedic order as described in the much later Pali-canon.

-The word śramaṇa is postulated to be derived from the verbal root ', meaning "to exert effort, labor or to perform austerity".
+The word "śramaṇa" is postulated to be derived from the verbal root ', meaning "to exert effort, labor or to perform austerity".
 The history of wandering monks in ancient India is partly untraceable.
 The term 'parivrajaka' was perhaps applicable to all the peripatetic monks of India, such as those found in Buddhism, Jainism and Brahmanism.

-The śramaṇa refers to a variety of renunciate ascetic traditions from the middle of the 1st millennium BCE.
-The śramaṇas were individual, experiential and free-form traditions.
+The Śramaṇa tradition refers collectively to a variety of renunciate ascetic traditions from the middle of the 1st millennium BCE.
+The śramaṇa practice was "individualist, experiential, free-form, and independent of society".
 The term "śramaṇas" is used sometimes to contrast them with "Brahmins" in terms of their religious models.
-However, in the early texts, some pre-dating 3rd-century BCE ruler Ashoka, the Brahmana and Śramaṇa are neither distinct nor opposed.
-The distinction, according to Olivelle, in later Indian literature "may have been a later semantic development possibly influenced by the appropriation of the latter term [Sramana] by Buddhism and Jainism".
-Part of the śramaṇa tradition retained their distinct identity from Hinduism by rejecting the epistemic authority of the Vedas, while a part of the śramaṇa tradition became part of Hinduism as one stage in the Ashrama dharma, that is as renunciate sannyasins.
+However, in the early texts, some pre-dating 3rd-century BCE ruler Ashoka, the Brahmana and śramaṇa are neither distinct nor opposed.
+The distinction, according to Olivelle, in later Indian literature "may have been a later semantic development possibly influenced by the appropriation of the latter term [sramana] by Buddhism and Jainism".
+Part of the Śramaṇa tradition retained their distinct identity from Hinduism by rejecting the epistemic authority of the Vedas, while another part of the Śramaṇa tradition synthesized with Hinduism as one stage in the Ashrama dharma, that is as renunciate sannyasins.